Imperial Fruit Sucking Moth

 As well as the spectacular appearance of the larva, the pupa is also similarly endowed, exhibiting what resembles transparent circumferential panels on every abdominal segment.
 It is difficult to imagine what function this serves, considerig the larva usually encloses itself in a thin silk cocoon, woven loosely into dead leaves on the ground.

-The forewings are chocolate brown and leaf-shaped, with an irregular white mark near the middle.
-When at rest, the forewings cover the hindwings in a 'steep, peaked roof' shape, and the insect disappears from view; any potential predator seeing what appears only to be a dead leaf: a good example of leaf crypsis.
+The adult moth has forewings that are chocolate brown and leaf-shaped, with an irregular white mark near the middle.
+In females the white mark is often less visible.
+When at rest, the forewings cover the hindwings in a 'steep, peaked roof' shape, and the insect disappears from view.
+Any potential predator sees what appears only to be a dead leaf: a good example of leaf crypsis.

-The hindwings have large pinkish-red central area.
-The expanded forewing size of the adult varies from 13 to 17 cms.
+The hindwings are black with a large pinkish-red central area, white spots along the edges.
+The expanded forewing size of the northern subspecies adult varies from 13 to 17 cms.
+The southern subspecies is smaller.

 The moths feed on the juice of fruit that has been damaged in some way, although they do not damage fruit themselves as they do not have the saw-like proboscis found in other genera of CATOCALINAE.